dohughes-msft/sap/powershell/README.md

 # PowerShell scripts
 ## Introduction
 With the PowerShell scripts in this folder you can check that your Azure resources have the required configuration.
-All resources in the tenant (i.e. across all subscriptions) are examined.

 | Script | Use |
 | ----------- | ----------- |